 Although a student may request that the instructor reconsider a grade for a particular assignment, such reconsideration is at the instructor's discretion and only if there is compelling reason to believe the original grade was a seriously inaccurate assessment of the level of performance on that assignment.
 If the instructor agrees to reconsider previously submitted work and the re-evaluation would result in a change of grade, the instructor may submit a change of grade form at that time.
 As noted, however, additional work is not to be considered after the semester is complete or for purposes of raising a grade unless the student has received approval for an incomplete to be recorded for the course.
-If the dispute remains unresolved after consultation with the course instructor, the student may appeal to the appropriate division/school chair.
+If the dispute remains unresolved after consultation with the course instructor, the student may appeal to the appropriate department/school chair.

-If no grade change is deemed appropriate after initial review with the course instructor and/or division/school chair, the student may submit a formal grade appeal.
-Such an appeal must be submitted in writing to the VPAA for Undergraduate Studies by the end of the following semester, along with whatever documentation the student deems appropriate to support the request.
-Once an appeal letter is received from the student, the VPAA for Undergraduate Studies will request information from the course instructor to explain and document the basis used for determining the student's course grade.
-All written materials are then reviewed by an Appeals Board convened by the VPAA for Undergraduate Studies.
-After deliberation, the Appeals Board then either recommends to grant the appeal or leave the grade as originally recorded.
-Final determination rests with the VPAA for Undergraduate Studies.
-Questions concerning the grade appeal process should be referred to the VPAA for Undergraduate Studies.
+If no grade change is deemed appropriate after initial review with the course instructor and/or department/school chair, the student may submit a formal grade appeal.
+Such an appeal must be submitted in writing to the college dean by the end of the following semester, along with whatever documentation the student deems appropriate to support the request.
+Once a letter of appeal is received from the student, the college dean in collaboration with a dean outside the college will request information from the course instructor to explain and document the basis used for determining the student's course grade.
+All written materials are then reviewed by an appeals board convened by the outside dean and a recommendation is made to either grant the appeal or leave the grade as originally recorded.
+Final determination rests with the outside dean.
+Questions concerning the grade appeal process should be referred to the outside dean.